 Poor storage bites into your budget in a number of ways.
 For starters, relying on too many single-use plastics (like sandwich bags and plastic wraps) will have you frequently making more purchases.
 Cut them out with reusable plastic or glass storage options.

 Another way storage makes waste is if you aren’t properly packaging food before hitting the fridge or freezer.
-Unless packed air-tight, air sneaks in and dries food out, impacting what you can or want to eat.
+Unless packed in airtight containers ($20, Target), air sneaks in and dries food out, impacting what you can or want to eat.
 Make sure you’re taking the time to securely prep and store your leftovers and freezer foods.

 Try packing leftovers in single servings.
 This way, if there is a lot remaining, you can put some straight into the freezer for later, and leave a portion or two in the fridge for now.
 Storing in single- or family-size portions also means you don’t have to divvy it up later, which can be hard (no pun intended) if the leftovers are frozen in one large container.

 13. Use What You Have